NeuroTech-Leuven/BrainBrowsR/docs/data_processing/results.md

 ### Recordings

 For user comfort and to prevent fatigue, each recording lasted 60 seconds.
-These recordings were later cut into 4s epochs, resulting in 15 epochs per recording.
-The  can be found [here](sample/sample_data).
+These [recordings](sample/sample_data) were later cut into 4s epochs, resulting in 15 epochs per recording.

 ## Results